tcltk/tcl/doc/dev/value-history.md

 the **REPLACEMENT CHARACTER** in suitable places to mark the non-conformant input.
 This is not what **Tcl_UtfToUniChar** does.
-Instead when any byte is encountered that is invalid by the modified rules of UTF-8 already desribed, that byte is taken as an encoding of the code-point with the same value as the byte value.
+Instead when any byte is encountered that is invalid by the modified rules of UTF-8 already described, that byte is taken as an encoding of the code-point with the same value as the byte value.
 That is, when the modified UTF-8 encoding fails to be satisfied, the ISO-8859-1 encoding of Tcl 8.0 is assumed instead.
 Furthermore, this is not just a quiet accommodation, or perhaps an error in implementation.
 It is the explict documented behavior of **Tcl_UtfToUniChar** in Tcl 8.1.

->	If the input is not in proper UTF‐8 format, Tcl_UtfToUniChar will
+>	If the input is not in proper UTF‐8 format, Tcl\_UtfToUniChar will
->	store the first byte of src in *chPtr  as a Tcl_UniChar between
+>	store the first byte of src in *chPtr  as a Tcl\_UniChar between
 >	0x0000 and 0x00ff and return 1.

 The reasoning behind this encoding choice is not explicitly recorded